Select a medication above to begin.

 Monitoring Parameters

-screening for HBV, HCV, HIV before leukapheresis; pregnancy test at baseline; s/sx infection before and after infusion; CBC, IgG levels after infusion; s/sx cytokine release syndrome, neurological toxicities 2-3x during 1st wk post-infusion at certified healthcare facility, then for at least 4wk after tx w/in proximity of certified healthcare facility
+screening for HBV, HCV, HIV before leukapheresis; pregnancy test at baseline; signs/symptoms of infection before and after infusion; CBC, IgG levels after infusion; signs/symptoms of cytokine release syndrome, neurological toxicities daily during 1st wk post-infusion, then for at least 2wk after tx within proximity of healthcare facility; signs/symptoms of secondary hematologic malignancy life-long

 Pregnancy/Lactation .